 I am in a weekly conversation group to improve my Spanish.
-Even though it is helping, it is really hard for me to motivate myself to show up each week.
-My Spanish is not great, and it is strange and uncomfortable to struggle so much in front of other people.
-It is embarrassing and vulnerable, so much so, that I cannot always convince myself to go.
-When I do, I am so glad, because it is a kind, supportive group, and I know my Spanish is getting better.
+Even though it is helping, it is hard for me to motivate myself to show up each week.
+My Spanish is just okay- not great- and it is strange and uncomfortable to struggle so much in front of other people.
+It is so uncomfortable at times that I cannot always convince myself to go.
+When I do convince myself to go, I am always so glad.

 “Mexico?!” she said incredulously.
-“You know, this is the most famous book in the world, right?!”
+“You know this is the most famous book in the world, right?!”
 And she kept on laughing.
-Did the derision somehow feel worse in Spanish?
+Somehow the derision felt worse in Spanish.

-I now know and will likely forever know the setting of the story in this not-the-most-famous-book-in-the-world, Susan (!).
+I now know that this book- this not-actually-the-most-famous-book-in-the-world, Susan book- is set in Spain.
 But that learning came at a great cost.
 I did not speak for the rest of the session and I did not participate for a few weeks after.
-Whenever I ended up back in Susan’s group, I did not speak.
+Whenever I ended up back in Susan’s group, I continued not to speak for fear of any future comments at my expense.

 As a result, many people keep quiet, or stop showing up, physically or mentally.
 They arm themselves with protective phrases like, “This may be a stupid question but…” because too often people will let you know when they think you have asked a stupid question.

 When it comes to learning and growing, we take these experiences with us.
 And as leaders who help other people learn and grow, it is essential that we recognize this.
 To support our staffs in their growth and development, we need to create a culture of support and safety.
-We cannot, we must not, perpetuate experiences of shame and shoulds.
+We cannot, we must not, perpetuate experiences of shame.

-Within this culture of safety and support, we need to provide professional development that works which necessarily includes the universal principles of adult learning while incorporating the individual needs and preferences of each person.
+Within this culture of safety and support, we need to provide professional development that works which must incorporate the principles of adult learning.

 PEOPLE LEARN WHEN THEY CARE ABOUT WHAT THEY ARE LEARNING

 Have you ever seen a movie that you thought was absolutely amazing but someone else thought was terrible?
 Was the movie wonderful or terrible?
 Impossible to say, right?
 The same can be true of most anything- food, clothes, books, and learning.
 People have different tastes and preferences.
-Often these preferences are less about the quality of something and more about our personal interest in that something.
-I might listen to the most highly regarded podcast on The Housewives, but since I do not care about The Housewives, it is going to be of no interest to me.
+Often these preferences are less about the quality of something and more about our personal preferences.

 This is true for learning too.
 You might go to the most highly touted breakout session at a conference, but if you do not care about the topic, you will likely not find much value in it.
 You may bring in the best trainer in the land, but if your staff do not care about the content, it will be challenging for them to stay engaged and learn.

 When it comes to your staff’s development, it is essential that you focus on what is meaningful to them.
-Involve them in the process and give them agency over what they want to learn and how they want to grow.
+Involve them in the process of finding out and give them agency over what they want to learn and how they want to grow.

 PEOPLE LEARN WHEN THEY APPLY THE KNOWLEDGE

 Too often, organizations hire a trainer to come in and do a workshop and it is never spoken of again.
 There is no follow up discussion or feedback.
 There is no real learning or growth happening.
-Staff can choose to implement the learning or not.
-This is not how people learn and grow.
+Staff can choose to implement the learning or not, which of course, is not how people learn and grow.

 Before you book that trainer, think about how you will follow up after the training.
 How will you check in with your staff about how it is going?
 How will you provide feedback and coaching?
 How will you provide future opportunities to deepen that growth?